Back and Neck Pain? Spine Injections Offer Relief Without Surgery

 Duke Spine Expert Explains How Spine Injections Work

-If back pain is making it difficult to accomplish daily tasks, spine injections are a low-risk treatment option that provide quick relief without surgery.
+If back pain or neck pain is making it difficult to accomplish daily tasks, spine injections are a low-risk treatment option that provide quick relief without surgery.
 Here, Duke’s Michael Guo, MD, a physiatrist who specializes in treating spine-related problems with injections, explains common types of injections and the kinds of back and neck pain they treat.

 Spine Injections Treat Two Main Types of Back and Neck Pain